B. B. King: Philanthropy and notable campaigns

-In September 1970, King recorded Live in Cook County Jail, during a time in which issues of race and class in the prison system were prominent in politics.
-King also co-founded the Foundation for the Advancement of Inmate Rehabilitation and Recreation, tying in his support for prisoners and interest in prison reform.
-In addition to prison reform, King also wanted to utilize prison performances as a way to preserve music and songs in a similar way that Alan Lomax did.
+In September 1970, King recorded Live in Cook County Jail during a time in which issues of racism and class in the prison system were prominent in politics.
+King also co-founded the Foundation for the Advancement of Inmate Rehabilitation and Recreation tying in his support for prisoners and his interest in prison reform.
+In addition to prison reform, King also wanted to use prison performances as a way to preserve music and songs in a similar way that Alan Lomax did.

-In 2002, King signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underprivileged public schools throughout the United States.
-He sat on the organization's Honorary Board of Directors.
+In 2002, he signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underprivileged public schools throughout the United States.
+He sat on the organization's honorary board of directors.

 Diagnosed with diabetes in 1990, King was a high-profile spokesman in the fight against the disease.
 He appeared in several television commercials for OneTouch Ultra, a blood glucose monitoring device, beginning in the early 2000s.
-American Idol contestant Crystal Bowersox, who was diagnosed with diabetes at age six, would co-star with King in later commercials.
+American Idol contestant Crystal Bowersox, who was diagnosed with diabetes at age six, co-starred with King in later commercials.

 Death and funeral

-The last eight shows of King's 2014 tour were canceled because of health problems caused by complications from high blood pressure and diabetes.
-On May 14, 2015, at the age of 89, he died in his sleep from vascular dementia caused by a series of small strokes as a consequence of his type 2 diabetes.
-Two of his daughters alleged that King was deliberately poisoned by two associates trying to induce diabetic shock; an autopsy showed no evidence of such.
+The last eight shows of his 2014 tour were canceled because of health problems caused by complications from high blood pressure and diabetes.
+On May 14, 2015, at the age of 89, King died in his sleep from vascular dementia caused by a series of small strokes as a consequence of his type 2 diabetes.
+Two of his daughters alleged that he was deliberately poisoned by two associates trying to induce diabetic shock; an autopsy showed no evidence of that.

 King's body was flown to Memphis on May 27, 2015.
-A funeral procession went down Beale Street, with a brass band marching in front of the hearse while playing "When the Saints Go Marching In".
+A funeral procession went down Beale Street with a brass band marching in front of the hearse while playing "When the Saints Go Marching In".
 Thousands lined the streets to pay their last respects.
 His body was then driven down Route 61 to his hometown of Indianola, Mississippi.
 He was laid in repose at the B.B.
-King Museum and Delta Interpretive Center, in Indianola, for people to view his open casket.
-The funeral took place at the Bell Grove Missionary Baptist Church in Indianola, on May 30.
+King Museum and Delta Interpretive Center in Indianola so people could view his open casket.
+The funeral took place at the Bell Grove Missionary Baptist Church in Indianola on May 30.
 He was buried at the B.B.
 King Museum.